Children's Mental Health Services

 Referrals for Placer County Wraparound are received from Placer County Probation, Child Welfare, the Children’s Mental Health Team, and from other system partners.
 If a family wants to discuss their eligibility for Wraparound, they can speak to their child’s worker, or they can click here for Eligibility for Services.

-Information contained on this page have been borrowed from National Wraparound Initiative.
+Information contained on this page was borrowed from National Wraparound Initiative.

 Teams or community contractors have been certified to assess children and youth who may be a danger to self, danger to others, or disabled due to a mental disorder.
 These staff then consult with medical doctors who have the authority to admit children to certified or licensed psychiatric facilities to ensure safety.